Christianity in the ante-Nicene period: Eschatology

-By the third century there was growing opposition to premillennialism.
+Eventually, various Christian eschatological systems developed among different Christian denominations throughout the history of Christianity, providing different frameworks for understanding the timing and nature of apocalyptic predictions.
+By the 3rd century AD, there was growing opposition to premillennialism.
 Origen was the first to challenge the doctrine openly.
 Dionysius of Alexandria stood against premillennialism when the chiliastic work, The Refutation of the Allegorizers by Nepos, a bishop in Egypt, became popular in Alexandria, as noted in Eusebius's, Ecclesiastical History.
 Eusebius said of the premillennialian, Papias, that he was "a man of small mental capacity" because he had taken the Apocalypse literally.

 Real presence

-Practices

-Christian communities came to adopt some Jewish practices while rejecting others.
-Only Marcion proposed rejection of all Jewish practice, but he was excommunicated in Rome c.
-144 and declared heretical by the growing proto-Orthodoxy.

 Lord's Day

-According to Bauckham, the post-apostolic church contained diverse practices as regards the Sabbath.
+According to Bauckham, the post-apostolic Christian Church contained diverse practices as regards the Sabbath.
 It seems clear that some of the Early Church considered, in addition to keeping the weekly Sabbath, the importance of also worshipping on the Lord's Day.
 In the Didache, it states "But every Lord's day gather yourselves together, and break bread, and give thanksgiving."